junewang617/VBA_project/README.md

 * conditional formatting that will highlight positive change in green and negative change in red.

-* The result should look as follows.
+* The result looks as follows.

 ![moderate_solution](Images/moderate_solution.png)